hydro-project/hydroflow/book/concepts.md

 > Higher-level languages are being built on top of Hydroflow to generate
 > distributed code in the form of multiple spinners.
 > Meanwhile, you can use Hydroflow to write your own distributed code, by writing individual spinners that work together,
-> and deploying them with a tool like [Hydroplane](https://github.com/hydro-project/hydroplane).
+> and deploying them manually or with a tool like [Hydroplane](https://github.com/hydro-project/hydroplane).
 See the [Hydro Ecosystem](./ecosystem.md) for more on this.

 ### So how might a human write distributed systems with Hydroflow?
 As an illustration of how you can work at the Hydroflow layer, consider the